JennyPng/portfolio/jennypng/_posts/portfolio-revamp.md

 - blog/[slug] page
     - I think next.js app router will pass in Promise<{slug}> to dynamic route components
     - Awaits the promise, and uses `getPostBySlug`
-    - Blog content is placed in a div, with classname applying custom markdown styles defined in `markdown.module.css`, and uses 'dangerouslySetInnerHTML' to set content to html generated from the markdown file
+    - Blog content is placed in a div, with classname applying custom markdown styles defined in `markdown.module.css`.
+Uses 'dangerouslySetInnerHTML' to set content to html generated from the markdown file.
+        - scary name lol but for hard coded content, should be fine
+        - dangerous due to [XSS vulnerabilities](https://portswigger.net/web-security/cross-site-scripting) - sanitization matters when dealing with user input
 - blog page
     - gets all posts and maps them to blog-post card components
 - blog-post UI component
     - Renders the blog preview with title, date, desc, image as props
     - used a notebook image as the background of the card to introduce a fun analog element - image uses `object-cover` and `fill` for the notebook to take up the entire div
     - had content overlay ontop of the notebook image via `absolute inset-0`, and used flex layout on children components
+        - inset corresponds to top, left, right, bottom properties ([source](https://developer.mozilla.org/en-US/docs/Web/CSS/inset))
 - markdown.module.css
     - a `module.css` file TODO